Chadowo/mruby-examples/README.md

 Examples found here in this project:

 - hello-world/
-    Simple hello world.
+    Simple hello world

 - hello-file/
-    Load code from a file
+    Load ruby code from a file

 - pushing-variables/
-    Push various datatypes to Ruby land.
+    Push various datatypes to Ruby land

 - objects/
     Create classes/objects from C

 - checking-for-methods/
     Try to find methods in Ruby land

+- call-methods/
+    Calling methods in Ruby land from C land

-- using-data/
+- using-cdata/
     Encapsulate C-data in a ruby object

 ## Credits

 Credits where due, here are some helpful articles/post/resources that helped me to learn how to use MRuby:

 - [Executing Ruby code with MRuby](https://mruby.org/docs/articles/executing-ruby-code-with-mruby.html)